What do I do if my speech processor isn't working?

 6).
 Can I sleep with an implant on?

 No, the implant likely will come off during sleep and could get damaged.
 It is recommended that the cochlear implant user remove the device prior to going to bed.
-If you live along, please consider additional assistive listening devices for alerting purposes.
+If you live alone, please consider additional assistive listening devices for alerting purposes.

 7).
 Can I use assistive listening devices such as an FM system or T-coil neckloop with a cochlear implant?